ReFreezed/LuaWebGen/README.md

-## Installation/Usage
+## Installation / Usage

-LuaWebGen currently runs on Windows by installing [Lua for Windows](https://github.com/rjpcomputing/luaforwindows), or by installing these modules:
+LuaWebGen requires Lua 5.1 and these libraries:

 - LuaFileSystem
 - LuaSocket

-(The only Windows-specific feature currently used is *ROBOCOPY* for cleaning up generated output folders.
+If you're on Windows you can simply install [Lua for Windows](https://github.com/rjpcomputing/luaforwindows).

-This dependency will be removed at some point...)
+> **Note:** LuaWebGen has only been tested on Windows.

 To generate a website, run this from the command line: